NoCheatPlus/Docs/Development/Discussion/Design.md

 4. Cancel fall damage in such a case and undo effects.

 3. and 4. look good and might give rise for further checks (detect accumulating fall damage using micro moves, e.g. inspecting flying packets).

+### Velocity resulting from damage.

+Simple means of dealing with velocity resulting of fall damage proactively could be:
+* Randomly cancel velocity, if within smaller bounds.
+* Set a negative y-component if in-air.
+Might randomize too.
+* Track this, in addition to accumulating fall damage and similar methods.
+Might add a heuristic for the fallen distance vs. velocity (coarse accounting), could revive the vertical accounting, possibly adding more buckets.

 ## 1.9 support